shubh645/Phno_Detailtracker/README.md

 It supports Python 2.5-2.7 and Python 3.x

 ### MODULES:
-1.Geocoder: Used for tracking the location based on the provided country code 2.Carrier: Used for the getting the carrier’s name (service provider) of a number 3.Timezone: Provides the timezone according to the country
+- Geocoder: Used for tracking the location based on the provided country code
+- Carrier: Used for the getting the carrier’s name (service provider) of a number
+- Timezone: Provides the timezone according to the country